 A chuck with a low overhang is the one you should be choosing.
 If your wood lathe has too much height, you may face frequent vibrations.
 Moreover, there is always a risk that it may bring the wood away from bearings while spinning.
 Your spindle can be damaged, which consequently would affect your turning quality.
 To avoid this issue, go for a low overhang chuck.

 4. Quality of Chuck

-Moreover, if you want different ones for different projects, you may pick any of the mentioned products that meet your standards and requirements.
+Moreover, if you want different ones for different projects, you may pick any mentioned products that meet your standards and requirements.
 We tried our best to guide you thoroughly.
 So, the whole process of buying a chuck gets easy and quick.